-The wealth of scenic splendor and abundance of places to explore is just the beginning of all that this gem has to offer.
+The wealth of scenic splendor and abundant places to explore is just the beginning of all that this gem offers.
 Flourishing arts and music scenes, fantastic festivals, a rich history, and much more abound – in Athens – Ohio of course!

 Athens, Ohio area is a destination for a broad range of interests.
-It beckons visitors with its Southern Ohio hospitality and beautiful landscape all along the Hocking valley.
-In fact, very few destinations offer such a diverse mix of leisure activities and entertainment.
-There’s rock climbing, kayaking, skateboarding for the more adventurous.
-Then there’re historic sites, a scenic railway, 19 covered bridges, museums and cultural centers, more than 20 state parks, and fun-filled festivals.
+Its Southern Ohio hospitality and beautiful landscape throughout the Hocking Valley beckons visitors.
+Very few destinations offer such a diverse mix of leisure activities and entertainment.
+There’s rock climbing, kayaking, and skateboarding for the more adventurous.
+Then there’re historic sites, a scenic railway, 19 covered bridges, museums, cultural centers, more than 20 state parks, and fun-filled festivals.

 Athens – it’s a magical place – whether it’s in Ohio or Greece!

 The enchanting capital of Greece has always been the birthplace of civilization and is the city with the most glorious history in the world.
-It is where democracy was born as well as most wise men of ancient times.
+It is where democracy and most wise men of ancient times were born.

-Today it is the political, social, cultural, financial and commercial center of Greece.
-The climate is one of the best in Europe with mild winters and very hot summers, ideal for tourism.
+Today it is Greece’s political, social, cultural, financial, and commercial center.
+The climate is one of the best in Europe, with mild winters and very hot summers, ideal for tourism.

-Athens has always attracted peoples’ attention.
+Athens has always attracted people’s attention.
 During the 2004 Olympic Games, it proved that.
-The return of Olympic Games to its motherland was a great success.
+The return of the Olympic Games to its motherland was a great success.

 The capital is famous, more than any other European capital, for its nightlife.
 The options for entertainment satisfy all tastes.
-The famous bouzoukia are the leaders in Athenian entertainment.
+The famous bouzouki are leaders in Athenian entertainment.
 While theaters all around Athens offer a different type of entertainment.
 Athens is a divine city.
 Lend yourself to its magic.